Sades160/Quarter-Source-SDK/README.md

 ## NOTE: ALL OF THESE ARE FEATURES IN THE STRATA SOURCE BRANCH BUT I WANT TO TRY TO RECREATE THESE MYSELF!!
 LIST TAKEN FROM STRATA SOURCE WIKI!!

 ## Clustered renderer with support for performant real-time lighting
-## Native DirectX 11 support for Windows
-## DirectX 11 support via DXVK-native for Linux
+## Optional DirectX 11 support for Windows With support via DXVK-native for Linux
 ## Panorama UI
 ## Expanded map limits (128k x 128k x 128k) and increased entity cap via BSPv25
 ## PBR shading